tai-de/lotide/README.md

 ``` javascript
 eqArrays(arrayOne, arrayTwo)
 ```
-- Returns `true` or `false` after checking if the arrays are equal (does not currently support nested arrays)
+- Returns `true` or `false` after checking if the arrays are equal
+  - *Does not currently support nested arrays
-- `arrayOne` and `arrayTwo` can be given any array argument
+- `arrayOne` and `arrayTwo` can be given any array arguments

 <!-- assertEqual -->